TheTechChild/dnd-character-builder/README.md

 1. Pick an issue from the project board
 2. Create a feature branch from main
 3. Implement your changes
-4. Run `npm run precommit` to ensure code quality
+4. Run `yarn precommit` to ensure code quality
 5. Create a pull request referencing the issue

 ## Features Roadmap